purdue-arc/site/content/wiki/Active Projects/drone-delivery/fa22-updates.md

 ---
-title: Fall 2022 Progress Updates.
+title: Fall 2022 Progress Updates
 weight: 3
 description: >
     A general summary of all the progress that was made in the Fall of 2022.